virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 Upon running the HAL/S interpreter the first time, you're greeted with

-	FYI: Structure-template library file yaHAL-default.templates
-	     doesn't exist yet.
 	[HELP] >

-The FYI isn't important, and you can ignore it.
 At the prompt, you typically input HAL/S "statements", though statements can span multiple lines, or multiple statements can be packed on a single line.
-The interpreter will accept as many lines as you wish to input, but will only process them when it encounters an input line for which the final character (including spaces) is a semicolon.
+The interpreter will accept as many lines as you wish to input, but will only begin to process them when it encounters an input line for which the final character (including spaces) is a semicolon.

 For example, you might enter the HAL/S statements: